Building and maintaining a System of Intracellular Compartments: Discussion

-\begin{enumerate} \item While the cellular dynamics discussed here, provides a framework to study its biogenesis and the control and maintenance of cisternal size, it says says nothing about what controls cisternal number~\cite{Alkesh}.
+\item While the cellular dynamics discussed here, provides a framework to study its biogenesis and the control and maintenance of cisternal size, it says says nothing about what controls cisternal number~\cite{Alkesh}.
 This could likely arise from additional cisternal attributes not included in our study of cisternal dynamics.
 Indeed cisternae are identified not only by their position relative to the ER and PM, but also by their lumenal or membranal chemical content, such as cisternal specific enzymes.
 We therefore proposed to extend the nonequilibrium framework developed here to include the dynamics of cisternal enzymes and their retention~\cite{Alkesh}.
-This may be done by coupling the mechanochemical enzymes involved in the fission-fusion cycles to the glycosylation enzymes, a preliminary attempt using a spatial model was made in~\cite{Sachdeva2016}.
+This may be done by coupling the mechanochemical enzymes involved in the fission-fusion cycles to the glycosylation enzymes, resulting in a hierarchical control of cisternal size and number, a preliminary attempt using a spatial model was made in~\cite{Sachdeva2016}.

-\item An important question in cell biology is how organelle size scales with cell size~\cite{chan, marshallS}.
-In the context of our Golgi assembly model, this translates to asking which parameters of the model depend on cell size and how.
-The rate of influx from the ER and the fission and fusion parameters, such as levels of fisogens and fusogens, that characterise the nonequilibrium cycles clearly depend on ploidy and general metabolic activity and must therefore scale with cell size \cite{chan}.
+\item An interesting cell biology question is how organelle size scales with cell size~\cite{chan, marshallS}.
+In the context of the Golgi apparatus, an increase in cell volume could result in an increase in the size of individual cisternae, an increase in cisternal number or, an increase in Golgi copy number.
+Can we address this within the framework of our Golgi assembly model, for instance by looking at how the model parameters, such as rate of influx, and levels of fisogens and fusogens, depend on cell size?

 \item Since finite size cellular structures are a consequence of the nonequilibrium dynamics and feedback control, we may ask for the thermodynamic cost in creating and maintaining stable cisternae~\cite{vaikuntanathan}.